magento/pagebuilder-docs/docs/content-types/extend/add-appearances.md

 ![Appearance configuration config file](../../images/appearance-config-file.png)

-_Add additional appearances to Banner content type_
+:arrow_up: *Add appearances to Banner content type*

 {: .bs-callout .bs-callout-info }
 This procedure applies to any native content type you want to extend.
 In other words, you can use the file name (such as `heading.xml`) and type name (such as `<type name="heading">`) of any content type to extend it based on Magento's XML merging behavior.

 An example `banner.xml` config file for a new `simple-poster` appearance is shown here: